- Lifestyle: including smoking, alcohol and caffeine consumption, use of narcotics and stress

-Semen Volume and Thickness – how much fluid is ejaculated and whether it is too thick for normal movement of sperm.
+- Semen Volume and Thickness – how much fluid is ejaculated and whether it is too thick for normal movement of sperm.
 A normal specimen will contain >2cc of fluid that is free of hyperviscosity, abnormal thickening.

-Sperm Count – how many sperm are present in a milliliter of fluid.
+- Sperm Count – how many sperm are present in a milliliter of fluid.
 Normal is indicated by more than 20 million sperm in a milliliter of fluid.

-Sperm Motility and Movement – how many sperm are moving and whether they are moving forward.
+- Sperm Motility and Movement – how many sperm are moving and whether they are moving forward.
 More than 50% of sperm should be moving, with more than >2% showing good forward movement.

-Sperm Morphology – how many have a normal shape, including an oval head and tail.
+- Sperm Morphology – how many have a normal shape, including an oval head and tail.
 In a good sample, >4% of sperm will have a normal shape.

 The andrologist also determines whether your sample contains too many white blood cells, indicating the presence of bacteria, sexually transmitted diseases or infection of the urinary tract.
 If the specimen is positive for infection, antibiotics or other treatment may be required before proceeding with other infertility care.
 If your test results indicate other abnormalities that must be examined further, you will be referred to a urologist for a complete examination.

 In addition, your semen will be screened for antisperm antibodies.
 These substances result when a male’s immune system mistakes sperm for foreign bodies that must be destroyed.
 The antibodies make the sperm clump together or otherwise lose their ability to move, precluding fertilization.
-Treatment includes steroids or sperm washing, Intrauterine Insemination (IUI) or in vitro fertilization (IVF).
+Treatment includes steroids or sperm washing, Intrauterine Insemination (IUI) or In vitro fertilization (IVF).

 Proper collection, handling and preparation of semen are necessary to ensure an accurate analysis.
 Treatment decisions will be based in part on the availability of high quality sperm.
-The analysis may indicate that assistance is required to increase the chances of fertilization, and IUI or (IVF) may be required.
+The analysis may indicate that assistance is required to increase the chances of fertilization, and IUI or IVF may be required.
 Both procedures require another sample on the day they are performed, so the sperm can be washed and prepared.
 Severe male infertility, resulting in few or no sperm in the ejaculate, may require surgical procedures such as microsurgical epididymal sperm aspiration (MESA) or testicular sperm aspiration (TESA).
 In these cases, intracytoplasmic sperm injection (ICSI) is used.
 This technique involves the injection of a single sperm, extracted from tissue, directly into an egg that has been retrieved from the female.
 Donor sperm is required if the male partner’s sperm cannot be used.

 The semen sample used for analysis must be fresh and handled properly to preserve its quality and avoid contamination.
-It should be collected, by masturbation, into a sterile container, or into a non-spermicidal Male-pak™ condom during sexual intercourse.
+It should be collected by masturbation into a sterile container, or into a non-spermicidal Male-pak™ condom during sexual intercourse.
 To ensure accuracy of the analysis, it is important that you abstain from sex or emission of semen for two to five days prior to sperm collection.
 The specimen must include all of the ejaculate and, once collected, it cannot be subjected to heat, cold or other factors affecting semen quality.

 Should you choose to bring a sample with you from home, it is very important that you follow these directions carefully:

-a.
-Abstain from sex or emission of semen for two to five days prior to collection
+- Abstain from sex or emission of semen for two to five days prior to collection

-c.
-Label the container with both your name and your partner’s name.
+- Label the container with both your name and your partner’s name.

-a.
-Use only Squibb’sTM Mineral Oil for lubrication, if needed.
+- Use onlySquibb’s™ Mineral Oil for lubrication, if needed.

-b.
-Emit the sample into the sterile container and be sure to collect the entire ejaculate.
+- Emit the sample into the sterile container and be sure to collect the entire ejaculate.
 When using the condom, be careful not to lose any ejaculate as you remove and place it in the sterile container.

-b.
-Protect it from heat and cold during transportation by carrying it in an inside pocket next to your body.
+- Protect it from heat and cold during transportation by carrying it in an inside pocket next to your body.